EmilioPelaez/PrivateVault/README.md

 ![Capsule Logo](./logo.png)
-# Capsule Private Storage
+# Private Vault Storage

 Keep your files away from prying eyes!

-Capsule is a completely free app that lets you store files and media behind a passcode.
+Private Vault is a completely free app that lets you store files and media behind a passcode.

 It was created by Emilio Peláez, Danny Behar and Ian Manor for the 2021 SwiftUI Jam Hackathon.